martinmillerco/simple-javascript-GDPR-cookie-and-country-checker/README.md

 simple-javascript-GDPR-cookie-and-country-checker

 This setup allows for a cross installation GDPR cookie.
-It will still need to be connected to a form which allows turning the GDPR consent on and off but this can be accomplished with button click calls to the appropriate GDPR cookie set functions.

-I'm open to suggestions on how to improve this.

 ## Setup contains
 1. a Javascript file with all relevant functions